1.Introduction

 - Average price: ¥19,351 (Approx. $129)

-- These expensive carbon blades appear to be one of the main reasons behind the brand’s high average price.
+- The Cybershape series is one of the major reasons behind the brand’s high average price.

-Among overseas brands, STIGA is one of the best-known table tennis manufacturers in Japan.
+STIGA remains one of the most recognizable overseas table tennis brands in Japan.

 (8)TIBHAR (Germany)